Donald Trump’s America First Stance — A New Turn Away From The Outside World In Tweets And Policy

 Perhaps the new Trump speech and tweets indicate that such a push is finally coming.

-According to the Washington Post, the Trump administration has promised to make numerous given weeks “infrastructure week” in the course of the current presidency.
+According to the Washington Post, the Trump administration has promised to dedicate one of several weeks as “infrastructure week” in the course of the current presidency.

-The declarations have “have become a running joke” claims Heather Long in the Washington Post‘s ‘Wonkblog’, an analysis blog.
+The declarations “have become a running joke,” claims Heather Long in the Washington Post’s Wonkblog, an analysis blog.

 “The weeks they pick almost always get derailed by controversy over unrelated issues,” Long writes with a hint of amusement and exasperation.

-President Donald Trump has delivered on expectations that his presidency will be scandal and controversy-plagued.
-The president’s colorful tweets, fiery phone calls with foreign leaders, comments about immigration and alleged affair with porn star Stormy Daniels have been fodder for media outrage.
+President Donald Trump has delivered on expectations that his presidency will be scandal and controversy plagued.
+The president’s colorful tweets, fiery phone calls with foreign leaders, comments about immigration, and an alleged affair with porn star Stormy Daniels have been fodder for media outrage.

-Leftists and Liberal predicted that Trump would give us an economic collapse, new fascist uprising and possibly trigger a worldwide nuclear war.
+Leftists and Liberals predicted that Trump would give us an economic collapse, a new fascist uprising, and possibly trigger a worldwide nuclear war.

 Anti-Trumper and left-liberal comedian Samantha Bee went on The View recently to talk about the Trump administration, saying that it has been even more awful and mean-spirited than she expected.

-Conservative leader Ben Shapiro made a response in the ‘Things I Hate’ segment of his daily show, calling out Samantha Bee on her exaggerations.
+Conservative leader Ben Shapiro gave a response during the ‘Things I Hate’ segment of his daily show, calling out Samantha Bee on her exaggerations.

-Shapiro points out that the economy’s good, everyone’s doing pretty well and there hasn’t been a big assault on civil liberties.
+Shapiro points out that the economy is good, everyone’s doing pretty well, and there hasn’t been a big assault on civil liberties.
 Shapiro accuses the Left of spinning itself into a frenzy needlessly and wonders why some people are still drinking up the anti-Trump material so enthusiastically.

 “At a certain point, don’t you get tired of being, you now, this panicked about stuff that’s not going all that badly?
 Apparently not, apparently there’s still a big market for this.
 So, you know… whatever!”